 I know some have freaked out over this as if it’s a bad thing, but it doesn’t have to be.

 My view is that being open and honest with readers is a good thing.
-I have always mentioned that I was given a free sample of something for a review (back when I reviewed Homeschooling materials), simply because it felt like the honest thing to do.
+I have always mentioned that I was given a free sample of something for a review.
+It simply felt like the honest thing to do.

 Do I Need an Ad Disclosure?